 Knob-and-Tube Wiring Risks

 Knob-and-tube wiring was commonly installed in homes built before the 1940s.
-While some systems still function, they typically lack grounding and rely on insulation that can become brittle or damaged over time.
+Some of these systems may still function, but they usually lack grounding and depend on very old insulating materials that can become brittle, cracked, or damaged over time.

 Aluminum Wiring Hazards

-Aluminum wiring was used in some homes during the 1960s and 1970s.
-Aluminum expands and contracts more than copper, which can gradually loosen terminations and increase electrical resistance.
+Aluminum branch-circuit wiring was used in some homes during the 1960s and 1970s.
+Aluminum behaves differently than copper.
+It expands and contracts more with heating and cooling cycles, which can gradually loosen terminations over time.

 Aging Insulation and Material Breakdown